Gorgie

-Gorgie (/ˈgɔrgiː/ GOR-gee) is a densely populated area of Edinburgh, Scotland.
+Gorgie (/ˈgɔrgiː/ GOR-ghi) is a densely populated area of Edinburgh, Scotland.
 It is located to the west of the city centre, and borders Murrayfield, Ardmillan and Dalry.

 Name

 The name is thought to be Brythonic in origin.
 Early forms suggest it derives from gor gyn – upper wedge – which may refer to the tapering shape of the land between the Water of Leith and the Craiglockhart hills.
 An alternative derivation is 'big field' from Cumbric (Brythonic) gor cyn.

 History

 Gorgie is recorded in 12th century charters of Holyrood Abbey, when in 1236 it came into the possession of Sir William Livingston.
 In 1799, the Cox family who owned a mill bought most of the former estate from the residual Livingston family.
 They developed a glue factory on the site, which was redeveloped under a new Post Office Telecommunications telephone exchange in 1969.
 From 1527, the landowners lived in Gorgie House, situated on Alexander Drive.
 Its remnants were demolished in 1937, to allow construction of the Pooles Roxy cinema and some housing.

 Gorgie developed at a slower pace than nearby Dalry, allowing the continued operation of the 10 acre Gorgie pig farm until 1885.
 Robb's Loan is named after Robert Robb and his son James who farmed at Gorgie Mains for much of the nineteenth century.
 By 1800, only the area between Robertson Avenue and Saughton Park had any housing, served by a school and a church mission.